ulf-rodened/remarkable-basil/content/flu-faq.md

 Reishi

 In Ancient Chinese medicine Reishi is referred to as the “spirit herb”, known for its ability to improve mind, body and spirit.
 Reishi is also known as the mushroom of long life.
 The Reishi mushroom contains several bioactive compounds.
 These compounds include specific polysaccharides, with triterpene being one of the active polysaccharide compounds of Reishi mushroom.
 It possesses potent anti-inflammatory, anti-tumorigenic and hypolipidemic properties.
 Triterpenes from Reishi are associated with cancer cell death as well.
-Ganoderic acid is an important triterpene component which has shown inhibitory properties on cancer.[10](https://www.enviromedica.com/wellness/benefits-medicinal-mushrooms/#easy-footnote-bottom-10-4261)Reishi is also associated with toning the blood, reducing phlegm, eradicating coughing and wheezing, strengthening the visceral organs, and promoting restful sleep.
+Ganoderic acid is an important triterpene component which has shown inhibitory properties on cancer.
+Reishi is also associated with toning the blood, reducing phlegm, eradicating coughing and wheezing, strengthening the visceral organs, and promoting restful sleep.

-In one study [11](https://www.enviromedica.com/wellness/benefits-medicinal-mushrooms/#easy-footnote-bottom-11-4261) on a very aggressive form of breast cancer, reishi selectively reduced cancer cell viability and invasion, as well as the expression of key proteins involved in the pathogenesis of breast cancer cells.
+In one study on a very aggressive form of breast cancer, reishi selectively reduced cancer cell viability and invasion, as well as the expression of key proteins involved in the pathogenesis of breast cancer cells.
 Reishi downregulated the expression of cancer cells on over 10 different pathways.

 References